Personal, social & health education

 Our curriculum aims to develop skills and attributes such as resilience, self-esteem, risk-management, team-working and critical thinking in the context of three core themes: health and well-being, relationships and living in the wider world (including economic well-being and aspects of careers education).

 Under section 78 of the Education Act 2002 and the Academies Act 2010, schools must provide a ‘balanced and broadly-based curriculum’ which promotes ‘the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and prepares pupils at the school for the opportunities, responsibilities and experiences of later life’.
 PSHE education makes a major contribution toward us fulfilling this duty.

-In 2020 all primary age children will be taught Relationships and Health Education.
 These subjects are designed to equip your child with knowledge to make informed decisions about their well-being, health and relationships as well as preparing them for a successful adult life.
 The world for all young people looks very different from the way it did 20 years ago when this curriculum was last updated – these changes bring the content into the 21st century, so that it is relevant for your child.
-Further information is available by following the link below.
+Further information for parents is available here:

 The philosophy behind HeartSmart underpins our curriculum and our intent for children to be emotionally literate.
 HeartSmart helps children to learn how and when to lead or guard their hearts, essential to resilient living.